hpcleuven/VscDocumentation/source/jobs/worker_framework.rst

 alternative than worker, especially for MPI applications.
 The worker framework can not handle such applications since it uses MPI for its own process communication. atools offers similar functionality to worker.
+We provide some :ref:`guidance for choosing between worker and atools<worker or atools>`.

-This how-to shows you how to use the basics of the worker framework.
+This quickstart shows you how to use the basics of the worker framework.
 For more information, please consult the `worker documentation`_.